jj5/kickass-crypto/README.md

 ## Exceptions and errors

-When an instance is one of:
+When an instance of one of of the following is created the configuration settings are validated.

 * `KickassSodiumRoundTrip`
 * `KickassSodiumAtRest`
 * `KickassOpenSSLRoundTrip`
 * `KickassOpenSSLAtRest`

-is created the configuration settings are validated.
 If the configuration settings are not valid the constructor will throw an exception.
 If the constructor succeeds then encryption and decryption later on should also (usually) succeed.
 If there are any configuration problems that will mean encryption or decryption won't be able to succeed the constructor should throw.

 This library defines its own exception class called `KickassException`.
 This works like a normal Exception except that it adds a method `getData()` which